MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/finalizing-registrations-for-paid-events.md

 Before we start to authenticate against Dynamics 365 for Marketing, we need to register the application in the **Azure Active Directory** to get the authentication credentials.
 More information: [How to register an application in Azure Active Directory](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/use-single-tenant-server-server-authentication).

-Follow the steps below to register you application:
+Follow the steps below to register your application:

 - Navigate to **Office 365 Admin center** by expanding the **Admin centers** tab in the left navigation pane, and click on **Azure Active Directory**.